rack2cloud/broadcom-exit-strategy/README.md

 ## Failure Signatures

 If compute moves before the foundation layers are abstracted:
-- **The API Break:** Recovery gaps emerge because backup controllers cannot talk to the new hypervisor APIs.
+- **The API Break:** Recovery gaps emerge because backup controllers cannot talk to the new hypervisor APIs (e.g., missing vCenter hooks).
-- **The Network Choke:** I/O spikes during replication/rebuilds saturate the East-West network switches, causing P99 tail latency to stall databases.
+- **The Migration Stutter:** I/O spikes during replication/rebuilds saturate the East-West network switches, causing P99 tail latency to stall databases because the new HCI controller tax was ignored.
-- **The IAM Mismatch:** Operational tooling fragments because RBAC policies do not translate 1:1 between vCenter and Prism/Proxmox.
+- **The IAM Mismatch:** Operational tooling fragments because RBAC policies do not translate 1:1 between vCenter and Prism/KVM.

 ---